Certified Human Trajectory Prediction: Related Works

 \section{Related Works}

 \textbf{Human trajectory prediction.} In recent years, as autonomous driving systems and social robots have become more popular, the challenge of predicting human trajectories has caught much attention.
 The majority of the research revolves around enhancing accuracy by learning the interaction dynamics between humans more effectively.
 To this end, Social-LSTM~\cite{alahi2016sociallstm} is the pioneering work employing neural networks.
-Subsequent studies propose different architectural solutions based on Convolutional Neural Networks~\cite{nikhil2018convolutional,zamboni2022pedestrian}, Graph Neural Networks~\cite{cao2021spectral,mohamed2020social}, and Transformers~\cite{giuliari2021transformer,franco2023under, saadatnejad2024socialtransmotion}.
+Subsequent studies propose different architectural solutions based on Convolutional Neural Networks~\cite{nikhil2018convolutional,zamboni2022pedestrian}, Graph Neural Networks~\cite{cao2021spectral,mohamed2020social}, and Transformers~\cite{giuliari2021transformer,franco2023under, saadatnejad2024socialtransmotion,lee2024mart,saadatnejad2024toward}.
 Additional approaches have incorporated the domain knowledge~\cite{kothari2021interpretable,liu2021socialnce}, developed equivarient feature learning~\cite{girgis2022autobot,xu2023eqmotion} and explored various strategies for pooling social features~\cite{kothari2021human,bartoli2018context,ivanovic2019trajectron}.
-In this work, we study the robustness of some of these models.